Authorization

 Viewer

-Viewers have read-only access:
+Viewers have read-only access to the admin backend:

 - View deployments and their status